corvus-migratorius/ansible-role-template/README.md

 template
 =========

-Template for Ansible role monorepos
+Template for Ansible role monorepos.

+⚠️ Do not forget to update:

+- `meta/main.yml`
+- Conda/Mamba manifests
+- this README =)

 Requirements
 ------------